HollyPaden/Final_Project/Process_README.md

 Converted array to string elements -> add leading 0s so that all strings are 3 characters long

     - wrote `if` loop for dietary assignment into python_test -> updated new_name final product

+Created directories to divide Python from Bash scripts and separated "sandbox" from "finalized" scripts

+Created finalized python renaming script and completely commented and cleaned from what was in the sandbox

+Created directories for slurm profile and snakemake workflow

+Created subdirectories in output for renaming, trimming, snakemake logs, and cutadapt output